Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Results

 \subsection{Choice of the fitting observables for $eB=0$ and the ranges of parameters}

 As discussed above, the non-local NJL model for $eB=0$ has three parameters $G_0$, $\Lambda$, and $m$. ($c$ plays a role only for $eB\neq0$.)
 To fix these, we would like to fit the model to match three independent observables.
-In this paper we will work only with the two flavor model.
-We fit the parameters to self-consistently determined data from lattice calculations for $m_\pi$, $F_\pi$ and $\langle\bar{\psi}_f\psi_f\rangle$.
-With this parameter set, we study the behaviour of $u$ and $d$ condensates in the presence of magnetic field within non-local NJL model and compare them with the lattice results of Ref.~\cite{Bali:2012zg} for zero as well as nonzero temperatures.
+In this paper, we will work only with the two-flavour model.
+We fit the three parameters to self-consistently determined data from (two-flavour) lattice calculations for $m_\pi$, $F_\pi$ and $\langle\bar{\psi}_f\psi_f\rangle$ in the absence of a magnetic field.
+With this parameter set, we study the behaviour of $u$ and $d$ condensates in the presence of magnetic field within the non-local NJL model and compare them with the lattice results of Ref.~\cite{Bali:2012zg} for zero as well as non-zero temperatures.

 The lattice study in Ref.~\cite{Bali:2012zg} is done for physical pions, and they also quote the value of $F_\pi$ in the chiral limit ($86\rm\ MeV$).
 However, since the value of the condensate for this lattice calculation was not available in the literature, we use other lattice calculations to fit the parameters of our model.